H&M

-H & M Hennes & Mauritz AB, commonly known by its brand name H&M, is a Swedish multinational fast fashion retailer headquartered in Stockholm.
-Known for its fast fashion business model, H&M sells clothing, accessories, and homeware.
-The company has a significant global presence, operating thousands of stores across 75 geographical markets and employing over 171,000 people worldwide.
+H & M Hennes & Mauritz AB, commonly known by its brand name H&M, is a Swedish multinational clothing company headquartered in Stockholm.
+Built on a fast fashion business model, the retailer sells apparel, accessories, and homeware.
+The company operates thousands of stores across 75 geographical markets and employs over 171,000 people worldwide.

 H&M is the second-largest international clothing retailer after Inditex.
 H&M was founded by Erling Persson in 1947 under the name Hennes.
 The CEO of H&M from 2020 to 2024 was Helena Helmersson.
 The current CEO, as of January 2024, is Daniel Ervér.